 As for general appearance and landscape, Searing Gorge and Burning Steppes are far closer, especially with Blackrock Mountain being the equivalent of Mt.
 Doom.
+Burning Steppes is full of dark-skinned orcs and even has a black gate on the border with Redridge Mountains.
 While Icecrown Citadel definitely shares appearance with the likes of Barad-dûr, very little else in that zone compares.
 Shadowmoon Valley in Outland is an excellent example: a broken, dying wasteland where armies clash, with a huge erupting volcano right in the middle, it's a dead ringer aside from the green lava.

 Motive Decay: Sorry, Illidan, Kael'thas.
 We need bosses for Burning Crusade.